kianahs/Jpotify-Java-Project/README.md

 # Jpotify-Java-Project
-Simulation of Spotify using Jav
+Simulation of Spotify using Java